yene/react-blog/README.md

 * Should post preview use <article>?
 * Where should I load the articles?

+## Notes
+Loading the content async will cause the components to update, the user will notice a flash on the page.
+It would be better if the whole page would wait for the content until it renders something.

 ## Todo
 - [ ] make package private so it does not get pushed accidentally
 - [ ] put static files into seperate folder but copy them over in build phase, hopefully without additional tools